Space/time-efficient RDF stores based on circular suffix sorting: Previous concepts and related work

 The RDF data model is based on a graph-like representation of the data, where information about a set of entities is conceptually stored using labeled arcs in a directed graph.
-Given an entity {\em subject}, that is associated with a node, each of its properties will be represented with an outgoing arc (labeled by a {\em predicate}), pointing to another node ({\em object}) that represents the value of that property~\cite{RDFw3crecomendation}.
+Given an entity ({\em subject}), that is associated with a node, each of its properties will be represented with an outgoing arc (labeled by a {\em predicate}), pointing to another node ({\em object}) that represents the value of that property~\cite{RDFw3crecomendation}.
 An especially useful way of seeing this graph, that is also proposed in the definition of the format, is as a collection of {\em triples}: we consider that an RDF dataset is a set $\mathcal{R}$ of triples $(s,p,o)$ (i.e. subject, predicate, object), where each triple represents an arc of the graph.

 Figure~\ref{fig:rdf} displays an example of an RDF dataset, represented as a graph or as a set of string triples.
 Each triple represents an edge of the graph, storing the source node as the subject, the label as the predicate, and the target node as the object.
 Note that we are using simple strings to denote subjects, predicates, and objects.
-Yet in RDF, subjects and predicates must always be identified with URIs, whereas objects may be either URIs or literal values.
+Yet in RDF, subjects and predicates must always be identified with URIs, whereas objects may be either URIs or literal values (we are omitting some other artifacts of RDF, such as blank nodes, since they are not relevant for this work; for our purposes, it suffices to regard each component as any kind of string).

 RDF collections can be queried using the SPARQL query language.
-At the core of SPARQL are triple-patterns, also called basic graph patterns.
-A triple-pattern is a tuple $(subject,predicate,object)$ where each of its elements may be either {\em bound} or {\em unbound}.
+SPARQL is a complex language with many features, but at its core are triple patterns.
+A triple pattern is a tuple $(subject,predicate,object)$ where each of its elements may be either {\em bound} or {\em unbound}.
 For instance, the pattern $(s,p,o)$, where all three elements are bound, asks whether subject $s$ has a predicate (or ``property'') $p$ with value $o$; the pattern $(s,p,?o)$, where the object is unbound, asks for the objects to which subject $s$ is associated via predicate $p$; the pattern $(s,?p,?o)$, where both predicate and object are unbound, asks for all the pairs $(p,o)$ corresponding to the properties of subject $s$.